DataLinx/eclipsephp-core/docs/Documentation.md

 * PHP >= 8.3
 * Composer

-All other system requirements are automatically included by the Lando instance.
+The Lando instance automatically includes all other system requirements.
 Node.js and npm are provided in the lando container.

 ## 🛟 Getting started